Flone-dnb/FWorldGenerator/README.md

 <br>
 To generate the world in the runtime you need to call the <b>GenerateWorld()</b> function from this object.<br>
 <br>
-You need to be sure that you are creating your character in the center (central chunk) of the world.
+You need to be sure that you are creating your character in the center (central chunk) of the world OR you need to set the World Size to "-1".
 You can check chunk bounds by enabling the Draw Chunk Bounds option.<br>
 <br>
 BE AWARE that generating a world (probably with your custom actors (see below)) can take a while!
 Don't think that it stuck somewhere or froze, just take your time.
 For example, generating a world with the default parameters without spawning objects takes about 30-40 sec.
 (PIE) on my machine.